Machine learning techniques in joint default assessment: Background literature

 \section{Background literature}

-The assignment of a credit scoring and a default probability have long been a task of credit risk.
-Classic instruments for probability prediction are the LR and discriminant analysis.
-More recently, ML algorithms have been used.
-First, individual classifiers were used (see for instance \cite{yeh2009comparisons}).
-Later on, ensemble methods were also adopted (see for instance \cite{chen2021predicting} ).
-Individual algorithms include for instance K-Nearest Neighbors, naive Bayesian, neural networks and classification trees, while ensemble include random forest and support vector machines (for an explanation of their main features and differences see for instance \cite{kenett2021modern}).
-Lately, the boosting techniques have been adopted, leading to the development of the Ada Boost and GBoost or XGBoost techniques (see for instance \cite{chen2021predicting}).
+For single obligors, there is a well established literature which studies the assignment of a credit scoring and a default probability.
+Classic instruments for probability prediction are LR and discriminant analysis.
+More recently, ML and Artificial Intelligence (AI) algorithms have been exploited.
+First, researchers have used individual classifiers, that include for instance K-Nearest Neighbors, naive Bayesian, Neural Networks and classification trees (see for instance \cite{yeh2009comparisons}).
+Later on, they have adopted also ensemble methods, that include Random Forest and Support Vector Machines (see for instance \cite{chen2021predicting} ).
+Lately, some Authors have used Boosting techniques, leading to the development of the Ada Boost and GBoost or XGBoost techniques (see for instance \cite{chen2021predicting}).
+For an explanation of their main features and differences among individual we refer to \cite{kenett2021modern}, while for a survey of the applications of AI other than ML - for instance Neural Networks and Deep Neural Networks - in credit risk we suggest \cite{gunnarsson2021dep}.

-We adopt individual, ensemble and boosted approaches, together with the first order LR method, and describe their specifications below.
-In particular, we use K-Nearest Neighbors, Random Forest and Ada Boost, because all of them are consistent (see \cite{devroye1994strong}, \cite{scornet2015consistency}, \cite{bartlett2006adaboost}).
-K-Nearest Neighbors in the form of closest neighbor was used for the first time in the credit risk domain by \cite{chatterjee1970nonparametric}, who pointed at its non-parametric, simple applicability to credit scoring, and computed the probability of misclassification.
+We adopt an individual, ensemble and boosted ML algorithms, together with the first order LR method.
+In particular, we use K-Nearest Neighbors, Random Forest and Ada Boost, because all of them are consistent, namely their distribution shrinks to the true parameter value when the sample dimension grows (see \cite{devroye1994strong}, \cite{scornet2015consistency}, \cite {bartlett2006adaboost}).
+We describe their specifications below.

+K-Nearest Neighbors in the form of closest neighbour was used for the first time in the credit risk domain by \cite{chatterjee1970nonparametric}, who pointed at its non-parametric, simple applicability to credit scoring, and computed the probability of misclassification.
 It was then used also for the computation of the probability of default.
-Random forest, with the specific purpose of computing the default probability, appears in \cite{kruppa2013consumer}. \cite{tsai2014comparative} presented bagging and boosting methods for different ensemble techniques and analyzed their performance in bankruptcy prediction.
+Random Forest, with the specific purpose of computing the default probability, appears in \cite {kruppa2013consumer}. \cite{tsai2014comparative} presented bagging and Boosting methods for different ensemble techniques and analyzed their performance in bankruptcy prediction.

-The literature has had difficulty in assessing whether one of these approaches performs better than the others. \cite{desai1996comparison}, an early contribution in the field, simply compares neural networks and LR in credit scoring.
-They consider only the ability to separate "bad" and "good" loans, instead of predicting the probability of default, and arrive at mixed conclusions.